 It is also starting to play a key role in medicine: HPC can be used in drug design, from testing drug candidate molecules to repositioning existing drugs for new diseases.
 And, it can help us understand the origins and evolution of epidemics and diseases.
 Supercomputers are actively involved in the quest for treatments for COVID-19.

-Moreover, HPC has proved to be of great importance in developing new applications and products, with a direct impact on the digital supply chain, such as designing new materials, cars and aeroplanes, and bioengineering and manufacturing.
+Moreover, HPC has proved to be of great importance in developing new applications and products.
+It has a direct impact on the digital supply chain, such as designing new materials, cars and aeroplanes, and bioengineering and manufacturing.

-Today, world-class supercomputers are able to perform more than 1015, i.e. at least one million billion, operations per second (petascale performance), with a few top-of-the-range systems exceeding 1017, i.e. at least one hundred million billion, operations per second (pre-exascale performance).
+Today, world-class supercomputers are able to perform more than 10¹⁵ — at least one million billion, operations per second (petascale performance).
+A few top-of-the-range systems exceed 10¹⁷— at least one hundred million billion, operations per second (pre-exascale performance).
 The next generation (exascale) will perform more than one billion billion (10¹⁸) operations per second, a computing power level comparable to aggregating the computing capabilities of the mobile phones of the EU’s entire population.
 The world’s first exascale supercomputer is expected to be operational in 2021.

 HPC is one of the key digital domains where the EU's investment is due to significantly increase in the next Multiannual Financial Framework (2021-2027).
 Moreover, supercomputing will play a key role in Europe’s path towards recovery, as it has been identified a strategic investment priority.